subugt/AuthProject-PUBLIC/README.md

 - [x] EXTRA SECURITY ( WEB TOKENS )
 - [ ] MACOS, LINUX Support ( not tested but it should support at all we are not sure so unchecked )
 - [ ] future updates.

+# LICENSE
+This project licensed with MIT LICENSE please check it out before doing anything with that software/source.